Keyboard Shortcuts

 Press

-to test your agent.
-Give it real tasks and observe its behavior.3
+Ctrl+T or type /run to test your agent.
+Give it real tasks and

 Refine in Edit Mode